A woman refusing a present she didn’t want as it reminds her of Radiation Fibrosis Syndrome, which she experienced after Radiation Therapy.

 Radiation therapy (also called radiotherapy) is a form of cancer treatment that uses high doses of radiation to kill cancer cells (3).
 The type of radiation therapy used will depend on several factors, including the type of cancer:

-1. External Beam Radiation
+External Beam Radiation

-• Radiation is delivered to a region of the body from the outside via a machine that moves around you
+Radiation is delivered to a region of the body from the outside via a machine that moves around you.

-2. Internal Beam
+Internal Beam

-• Radiation is put inside the body via either a solid source (called brachytherapy – use of seeds, ribbons, capsules) or a liquid source (via swallowing, IV line or injection).
+Radiation is put inside the body via either a solid source (called brachytherapy – use of seeds, ribbons, capsules) or a liquid source (via swallowing, IV line or injection).

-What is Radiation-Induced Fibrosis (RIF)?
+What is Radiation Fibrosis Syndrome (RFS)?

-RIF is a long-term side effect of external beam radiation and some forms of brachytherapy.
+Radiation fibrosis syndrome is a long-term side effect of external beam radiation and some forms of brachytherapy.
 In general, it causes an excessive formation of fibrous connective tissue in any of the tissues where radiation was delivered (called the radiation field).

-Though the specific process is quite complicated to explain in this article, think of RIF like “wound healing gone wild.”
+Though the specific process is quite complicated to explain in this article, think of RFS as “wound healing gone wild.”
 In other words, the impacted tissues go through an excessive and prolonged inflammatory process that eventually creates tissue thickening/loss of flexibility, reduced blood supply, and tissue scarring.
 These tissue changes typically only begin 4-12 months after radiation therapy is complete, and can progress over several years (1, 2, 4).

 Radiation fibrosis occurs months and even years after radiation treatment is complete.

-Who’s at Risk of Developing RIF?
+Who’s at Risk of Developing RFS?

-1. Treatment-related factors that increase RIF risk (1, 5):
+Treatment-related factors that increase Radiation Fibrosis Syndrome (RFS) risk (1, 5):

 • Increased radiation dose & fewer fractions (called “hypofractionation”)